 What is the Role of a Consultant?

 The role of a consultant is to share knowledge and experience that can help you address key needs within your business.
-Consultants can help with everything from providing interim leadership or staff augmentation to assisting with or running complex initiatives.
+They can help with everything from providing interim leadership or staff augmentation to assisting with or running complex initiatives.

 An example of a short-term consulting engagement might be a company that has lost its CIO bringing in a consultant to provide interim leadership at the CIO level, affording them time to find a suitable replacement.
 For an example, visit this case study detailing how InfoWorks helped a retail organization with an interim leadership placement.

-Whether you are working with an individual consultant or a consulting team, they should be a partner who provides expertise, support, and guidance.
+Whether you are working with an individual or a team, they should be a partner who provides expertise, support, and guidance.
 You should expect them to bring a “fresh set of eyes” and perspective to solve problems and capitalize on opportunities you’ve identified but lack the time, capacity, or skillset within your organization to adequately address.

 Major Components of a Consulting Engagement